Fact-checked by the Snapmessages editorial team

 Not all message monitoring is illegal.
 Employers have broad legal rights to monitor communications on company-owned devices and networks, as established under the Electronic Communications Privacy Act (ECPA).
 Parents may legally monitor their minor children’s digital communications using parental control tools like Bark or Circle.

-Illegal monitoring, by contrast, occurs when someone intercepts your private messages without legal authority or your consent.
+Illegal monitoring occurs when someone intercepts your private messages without legal authority or your consent.
 Installing spyware on another adult’s personal device without their knowledge is a federal crime under the U.S. Computer Fraud and Abuse Act (18 U.S.C. § 2511), punishable by up to five years in federal prison for a first offense.

 The term “stalkerware” was officially recognized by the Coalition Against Stalkerware in 2019, a multi-organization initiative that now includes cybersecurity firms like Kaspersky, ESET, and Malwarebytes working together to detect and flag these tools in antivirus databases.